How Much Water Should Your Toddler Drink in a Day?

 3. Physical Appearance

-How to Encourage your Toddler to Drink Water?
+How to Encourage Your Toddler to Drink Water

 1. Lead By Example

-2. Get A Fun Cup
+2. Get a Fun Cup

-3. Adding Some Flavour
+3. Add Some Flavour

 4. Make Water Accessible

-5. Indulge In Some Drinking Games
+5. Water Drinking Games

 6. Fun With Ice-Cubes

-What Types of Drinks can be Given to a Toddler besides Water?
+What Types of Drinks Can Be Given to a Toddler Besides Water?

 1. Fruit Juices